Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Simulation study

 \section{Simulation study}

-We perform a simulation study to compare the bias and coverage properties of estimates from different methods: \begin{itemize} \item standard linear regression without and with an intercept term using inverse-variance weights as in equation~(\ref{eq:deltavar}) -- this is equivalent to the IVW and MR-Egger methods respectively; \item robust linear regression without and with an intercept term using inverse-variance weights; \item standard linear regression without and with an intercept term using penalized inverse-variance weights; \item robust linear regression without and with an intercept term using penalized inverse-variance weights; \item simple, weighted, and penalized weighted median estimates. \end{itemize} We investigate whether these methods give reasonable inferences (in particular, maintain nominal Type 1 error rates under the causal null hypothesis [$\theta = 0$], but have reasonable power under the alternative) in realistic scenarios.
+We perform a simulation study to compare the bias and coverage properties of estimates from different methods: \begin{itemize} \item standard linear regression without and with an intercept term using inverse-variance weights as in equation~(\ref{eq:egger}) -- this is equivalent to the IVW and MR-Egger methods respectively; \item robust linear regression (MM-estimation with bisquare objective function) without and with an intercept term using inverse-variance weights; \item standard linear regression without and with an intercept term using penalized inverse-variance weights; \item robust linear regression without and with an intercept term using penalized inverse-variance weights; \item L1 penalization using various approaches for selecting the tuning parameter; \item simple, weighted, and penalized weighted median estimates (for comparison). \end{itemize} We investigate whether these methods give reasonable inferences (in particular, maintain nominal Type 1 error rates under the causal null hypothesis [$\theta = 0$], but have reasonable power under the alternative) in realistic scenarios.
 Robust regression is implemented using the \texttt{lmrob} command from the \emph{robustbase} package in R \cite{r312} with the \texttt{method = "MM"} option \cite{robustbase}.